Tuesday's Scottish Gossip

-Scottish Gossip: Celtic, Rangers, Man Utd, West Ham, Moyes, Mbuyamba, Kent, Palma, Hibs, Motherwell, Mandron, Obika, Fenerbahce, Aris, McPake, Weston, Galbraith
+Scottish Gossip: Celtic, Rangers, Man Utd, West Ham, Moyes, Mbuyamba, Kent, Palma, Hibs, Motherwell, Mandron, Obika, Fenerbahce, Aris, McPake, Weston

 Last updated on .From the section Scottish

-Celtic are interested in signing 21-year-old Volendam centre-half Xavier Mbuyamba, the former Chelsea academy players who has been compared to former Parkhead defender Virgil van Dijk by coaches over the years.
+Celtic are interested in signing 21-year-old Volendam centre-half Xavier Mbuyamba, the former Chelsea academy player who has been compared to former Parkhead defender Virgil van Dijk by coaches over the years.
 (Sky Sports)

 Fenerbahce have been in contact with Rangers about winger Ryan Kent and discussions have taken place with the 26-year-old, but the Englishman has not agreed a pre-contract deal with the Turkish club and has yet to make up his mind over his future as he has a number of options on the table.
 (Football Insider)